-Calorie density is used to describe the number of calories in a given volume or weight of food.
+Calorie density describes the number of calories in a given volume or weight of food.

-This can have many health benefits, including an increased nutrient intake and weight loss.
+This can have many health benefits, including increased nutrient intake and weight loss.

 This article explains everything you need to know about calorie density.